Administrative Professionals have an incredible opportunity to help implement change and step into the role of company influencer explains Tae Lee

 Implementing change will be the biggest hurdle administrative professionals face as company influencers.
 However, there are some key steps that can help guarantee success.

-- Understand the biggest challenges senior executives care about.
 This will typically align with the list of priorities you created when identifying inefficiencies in your company.

-- Research, research, and more research.
 Use this research to come up with a creative solution that is backed with heavy analysis.
 Doing this will give your solution more credibility and will make it harder to overlook.

-- Build a coalition of sponsors.
 Present your research and action plan to those who can enforce change – if it’s a good idea, people will want to be associated with it.

-- Overly give credit to others.
 Make them believe it’s “our idea” not yours.
 The more ownership people feel over a plan, the more motivated they are to finalize it.
 Don’t worry about getting credit, believe it or not, the person who gives credit to others ALWAYS gets the most credit.

-- Think about the little guy.
 Think about how you’re going to motivate the ones who will need to follow the new process.
 What’s in it for them?
 How will this benefit their lives and make their jobs easier?

-- Go the distance.
 Show your executives you are willing to bring your solution to the finish line by proactively volunteering to keep the process moving forward.